You can create assignments alongside other content.

 Select the X to return the Assignment Settings panel.
 You can view the time limit setting you made.
 Select the time limit to make changes.
 However, you can't edit the time limit after students have made submissions.
 Point to the time limit to access the Remove icon to remove it.
 The time limit also appears on the Course Content page with the assignment details, but the extra time doesn't appear.

 Students see the time limit with other assignment details on the Course Content page.
-They also see the time limit on the assignment's Details & Information panel and within the assignment as they’re working.
+The time limit also appears on the assignment's Details & Information panel and within the assignment as students work.

 If you allowed extra time, when the initial time is up, another pop-up window informs them they can submit the assignment now or work longer.
 They're also informed that work submitted after the limit may receive partial credit.
-Your students aren't alerted to the extra time allowed until the initial time limit is almost up.
+Your students aren't notified about the extra time allowed until the initial time limit is almost up.

 The timer keeps running whether or not students are actively working on the assignment.
 The timer appears at the bottom of the window to let students know how much time is left.
 If they save a draft or leave the assignment window, the countdown continues and their work is saved and submitted when time is up.